Skip to main content

 ?
 Questions to Ask This Text

 How does the Wisdom tradition (Proverbs 8:22–31) inform this verse?
-Is Jesus being identified with personified Wisdom?
+Is Jesus being identified with personified Wisdom, and what would that imply?

 Can Jesus be both "the beginning of God's creation" and the agent through whom all things were created?
-Is there a logical tension?
+How do different traditions resolve this tension?

 Does your Bible translate archē differently here than in other verses?
-If so, what is driving that difference?
+If so, what might be driving that difference?

 Revelation 5 shows the Lamb receiving worship alongside God.
-How does that fit with the reading that Jesus is the first created being?
+How does that context interact with various readings of this verse?

-Is there a meaningful difference between "emanated from God" and "created by God"?
-Or is that a distinction without a difference?
+Is there a meaningful difference between "emanated from God" and "created by God," or do both ultimately imply an origin?

 Key Concepts for This Passage